jalantechnologies/handbook/product-management/index.md

 -   **Sprint Retro (Duration: 30 minutes, When: 2 days after sprint exit)**: The goal of this meeting (should plan within 2-3 days of sprint exit) is to reflect on what went well and areas to improve for the sprint with clear action items.

+-   **Monitoring Alerts & Proactive Bug Management (Duration: Ongoing, When: Daily)**: Monitor the alerts channel consistently to maintain zero alerts as the ideal state.
+Analyze any incoming alerts, assess their priority (P0, P1, P2), and plan remediation work if needed.
+Ensure proper alerts are configured and routed to the channel so the team stays informed of production/ preview issues in real-time.

 #### 4. Measure, Learn & Improve

 **Goal: Observe feature usage, learn, and improve.**